max-monica/memoriae/README.md

 ## Bugs

+- [ ]  Change the system to make friendly URL
 - [ ]  When you search some address in the url and you add extra slash parameters to the home address the 404 page doesn't show.
 - [ ]  The default 'Anonymous' of the user is not working with the actual insert query when author is empty or null (for now it's been asign before the query).